SetThuHan/Concrete-Image-Classifier-Web-App/README.md

 ## This Repo is used for hosting Github to Heroku.
 ## Deployed to Heroku by hosting Github
 https://cracked-uncracked.herokuapp.com/
 #### Since Deep Learning Libs use more Slug-size, I used Github hosting method.
-But there is still "Connection Timed Out" Issue.
+But there is still "Connection Timed Out" Issue because of large dataset.
 I tried all solutions found in Google.
 Better waiting re-connecting to the Web-App.

 ## Below setup is to run in local machine
 ## Prerequisites